Mercy Corps is hiring an

 Mercy Corps team members are expected to support all efforts toward accountability, specifically to our program participants, community partners, other stakeholders, and to international standards guiding international relief and development work.
 We are committed to actively engaging communities as equal partners in the design, monitoring and evaluation of our field projects.

-Mercy Corps’ team members represent the agency both during and outside work hours when deployed in a country office posting.
-Team members are expected to conduct themselves in a professional manner and respect local laws, customs and MC's policies, procedures, and values at all times and in all in-country venues.
+Position is located in Washington, District of Columbia, Portland, Oregon or a remote location as determined in coordination with the General Counsel.
+Mercy Corps Team members represent the agency both during and outside of work hours when deployed in a field posting or on a visit/short term assignment to a field posting.
+Staff are expected to conduct themselves in a professional manner and respect local laws, customs and MC's policies, procedures, and values at all times and in all in-country venues.

 Achieving our mission begins with how we build our team and work together.
 Through our commitment to enriching our organization with people of different origins, beliefs, backgrounds, and ways of thinking, we are better able to leverage the collective power of our teams and solve the world’s most complex challenges.
 We strive for a culture of trust and respect, where everyone contributes their perspectives and authentic selves, reaches their potential as individuals and teams, and collaborates to do the best work of their lives.